imjoshellis/imjoshellis/README.md

 What's next in 2020?

-- [ ] Continue development of current and future side projects
+- [x] Continue development of current and future side projects
 - [ ] Set up tests and landing pages for side projects
 - [ ] Get in the flow of contributing to open source projects
-- [ ] Learn more tech (Vue, MongoDB, Swift, Java, Python, Machine Learning, to name a few)
+- [x] Learn Mongo
+- [x] Learn Docker/Kubernetes/Microservices
+- [x] Learn Scala
 - [ ] Find an opportunity to build innovative products with a team
 - [ ] Establish three solid relationships with tech mentors